 Achievers aim to further leverage e-commerce and B2B channels, expand their markets outside of Bengaluru and establish their brand

-- Expand geographies and increase their customer base - Expand the range of products and services offered to customers - Increase team size by hiring new employees
+- Expand geographies and increase their customer base - 2 products and services offered to customers - Increase team size by hiring new employees

-G A GLOBAL ALLIANCE FOR ME Mass Entrepreneurship What is their plan of action?
+What is their plan of action?
 What is stopping them from achieving their goals?